Jacob-Stokes/spoticraft/ASSET_UI_ENHANCEMENTS.md

 ## Next Steps
 1. Implement and test the `POST /assets/folders` endpoint.
 2. Update the assets UI with the new folder creation workflow.
+3. Extend uploads so users can target specific folders.
+4. Add move/rename capability (API + UI).
+5. Implement recursive folder deletion with confirmation UX.
-3. Add hover preview tooling, starting with frontend changes and validating backend accessibility.
+6. Add hover preview tooling, starting with frontend changes and validating backend accessibility.
-4. Document the new capabilities in README/API docs and announce to users.
+7. Document the new capabilities in README/API docs and announce to users.